Top Frequently Asked Questions for Childcare Credit, Other Credits

 No, you can't claim a credit for higher education expenses paid for by a tax-free scholarship.

 The lifetime learning credit is a nonrefundable tax credit with a per-family dollar limit that's available for qualified tuition and related expenses for any course of higher education, whether the student is at the undergraduate or graduate level, and for courses to acquire or improve job skills.
 There’s no limit on the number of years the lifetime learning credit can be claimed, and the student does not need to be pursuing a program leading to a degree.

-You calculate the lifetime learning credit by taking 20% of the first $10,000 of the qualified educational expenses paid for all eligible students.
+You calculate the lifetime learning credit by taking 20% of the first $10,000 of the qualified educational expenses you paid during the taxable year for all individuals.
 For a taxpayer with high modified adjusted gross income, a phaseout may apply.

 Yes.
 The work opportunity tax credit (WOTC) provides an incentive to hire individuals from targeted groups that have a particularly high unemployment rate or other special employment needs.

-The Taxpayer Certainty and Disaster Tax Relief Act of 2019 extended the ability to claim the WOTC for members of targeted groups that begin working for the employer after December 31, 2014, and before January 1, 2020.
-Generally, the WOTC is equal to 40 percent of the qualified wages paid to a targeted group employee who works at least 400 hours of service during his or her first year of employment with the employer.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2019 extended the ability to claim the WOTC for members of targeted groups that begin working for the employer after December 31, 2019, and before January 1, 2021.
+Generally, the WOTC is equal to 40 percent of the qualified wages paid to a targeted group employee who performs at least 400 hours of service during his or her first year of employment with the employer.